12. Processing Data in Groups

 (this is a clever instance of the integer vector-based

 indexing).
-It looks like we have correctly discovered the
+It seems that we correctly discovered the

 very natural partitioning of this dataset into two clusters.